-Letters of gratitude or announcements of appreciation from grateful patients or related persons identifying the doctor concerned should not be published in the media or made available to members of the public.
-A doctor should take all practical steps to discourage any such publications.
+Letters of gratitude or announcements of appreciation from grateful patients or related persons identifying the doctor concerned should not be published in mass media or social media or made available to members of the public by any other means.
+A doctor should take all practical steps to discourage any such publication.